Facility Management Leverages IWMS Software for Smarter Communications

-Some FMs have developed pages and opened accounts on social networks to streamline this process, the source adds.
-With a presence on Facebook or Twitter, FMs can instantly relay important information.
+Some facilities managers have developed pages and opened accounts on social networks to streamline this process, the source adds.
+With a presence on Facebook or Twitter, facilities managers can instantly relay important information.
 For instance, they can post a message on Facebook announcing the completion of big maintenance projects or changes in hoteling policies, while tweets can communicate alerts about office closures due to inclement weather or other emergency situations.
 This could be more effective than sending company-wide emails that may not be received in time, and creating a page that can be accessed on smartphones and other wireless devices can increase visibility in case of an emergency evacuation.

 “These kinds of technologies are going to be used by those who reside, visit and work in facilities, so the (facility) operators will have to figure out these technologies,” Adam Crowe, director of emergency preparedness at Virginia Commonwealth University, told Facilities Net.

 Every technology has its purpose

-Just as FMs might use IWMS features like space utilization software to monitor occupancy volume and asset tracking software to determine the exact location of equipment, they can use various technologies depending on the purpose of their message, the source points out.
+Just as facilities managers might use IWMS features like space utilization software to monitor occupancy volume and asset tracking software to determine the exact location of equipment, they can use various technologies depending on the purpose of their message, the source points out.
 That is, Facebook might be a better medium to provide educational information, while Twitter is often best for updates that are time-sensitive.
-FMs shouldn't limit their social networking strategies to just these, though.
+Facilities managers shouldn’t limit their social networking strategies to just these, though.
 In addition, they might consider creating accounts on Pinterest, YouTube, Flickr and Instagram and post videos of proper safety practices or demonstrate the best way to use new hoteling software.

 Social media can be an advantageous tool, but companies must be sure they are adhering to proper practices to fully benefit from these sites, Today’s Facility Manager adds.
 For starters, companies can’t set up profiles on Facebook – they must create pages instead.
 This prevents corporations from sending friend requests to Facebook users and requires them to gain followers through page “likes.”
 The media outlet suggests companies encourage their employees to become followers by offering incentives, such as coupons or discounts for local businesses.